General relaxation model for a homogeneous plasma with spherically symmetric velocity space: General relaxation model for homogeneous plasmas

-By introducing a set new functions named R function (given in Appendex\APP{R function}) and R integration (given in Appendex\APP{R integration}), applying the finitely distinguishable independent features hypothesis\cite{wang2024Relaxationmodel}, a general relaxation model for homogeneous plasma with spherically symmetric velocity space will be given based on the VFP spectrum equation\EQ{VFPl}.
+By introducing a new set functions named $R$ (given in Appendix\APP{R function}) and $R$ integration (given in Appendix\APP{R integration}), and applying the FDIF hypothesis introduced in our previous paper\cite{wang2024Relaxationmodel}, a general relaxation model for homogeneous plasmas with spherically symmetric velocity space, including shell structures\cite{wang2024Relaxationmodel, Min2015}, will be presented based on the VFP spectrum equation\EQ{VFPl}.